 The Mass Spectrometry for Biology Laboratory is a mixed Institut Pasteur/CNRS Unit (USR 2000) and is headed by Julia Chamot-Rooke (DR1 CNRS).
-The lab includes the Pasteur proteomics platform and a research group, dedicated to the development of structural mass spectrometry.
+The lab includes the Pasteur proteomics platform and a research group, dedicated to the development of top-down proteomics and structural mass spectrometry.
 The laboratory is part of the C2RT (Center or Technological Research and Ressources) and of the Structural Biology and Chemistry department.
 It is IBISA labeled since 2012 and ISO 9001:2015 certified since April 2018.

 The platform, headed by M. Matondo, provides service and collaboration in bottom-up proteomics.
 It is open to external users.